tutrit/kb/art/post/Java_Preview_Features.md

 <div component="text-block">

-The Demo Application won't compile in IntelliJ by default with a message that _Patterns in switch are not supported at language level '17'_ and recommendation to _Set language level to 17 (Preview) - Pattern matching for switch.
+The Demo Application won't compile in IntelliJ by default with a message that _Patterns in switch are not supported at language level '17'_ and recommendation to _Set language level to 17 (Preview) - Pattern matching for switch_.
 It could be done from _File -> Project Structure -> Project -> Project language level_

 > The error won't go if build tool such as Gradle or Maven is used!